What is e-bill and how does it work?

 If I continue to not pay my sewer bill what will happen?

 At the end of August each year our office certifies all unpaid sewer bills plus penalties to the upcoming year’s property taxes for collection.
-To Top

 How long will the above sewer bill charges stay on my property taxes?